 Table 34–1Prevalence of Selected Pain Diagnoses2–7 ||Download (.pdf) Table 34–1 Prevalence of Selected Pain Diagnoses2–7

 |Pain Diagnoses ||Prevalence (%) |

 |Complex regional pain syndrome ||1.2 |

 |Neuropathic pain ||9.8 |

 The financial impact of pain is considered to be significant.
-The total cost of pain in the United States has been estimated at $560–$635 billion annually, about half of this cost is due to direct costs of health care while the ...
+The total cost of pain in the United States has been estimated at $560–$635 billion annually, about half of this cost is due to direct costs of health care ...